tkoehlerlg/SwiftUI-AlertKit/README.md

 You can either integrate this Package in your *App-Project* or in your *Package.swift* file if you're building a Package.
 Simply refer to the current version `0.3.3` and set it to next minor version.

 ## 🛠️ Use
-This Project is focused on simple integration as well as easy maintaince you simply set the `GlobalAKAlertView` around your ParentView and everything works right out of the Box!
+This Project is focused on simple integration as well as easy maintaince.
+You simply set the `GlobalAKAlertView` around your ParentView and everything works right out of the Box!
 ```swift
 GlobalAKAlertView(accentColor: .orange) {
     ParentView { }